bottlepy/bottle/docs/tutorial.rst

 .. rubric:: Status Code

-The `HTTP status code <http_code>`_ controls the behavior of the browser and defaults to ``200 OK``.
+The HTTP status code controls the behavior of the browser and defaults to ``200 OK``.
 In most scenarios you won't need to set the :attr:`BaseResponse.status` attribute manually, but use the :func:`abort` helper or return an :exc:`HTTPResponse` instance with the appropriate status code.
-Any integer is allowed, but codes other than the ones defined by the `HTTP specification <http_code>`_ will only confuse the browser and break standards.
+Any integer is allowed, but codes other than the ones defined by the `HTTP specification <https://www.rfc-editor.org/rfc/rfc9110.html#name-status-codes>`_ will only confuse the browser and break standards.

 .. rubric:: Response Headers